bjunjo/my-website/README.md

 This is my portfolio website project.
 The project will be built on my knowledge in HTML, CSS, and framesworks such as Bootstrap.

 ## How does it work?
 This is a static website to show my work and share my thoughts with others.
-No big deal.
+I mainly use HTML and CSS for this project.
 #### HTML - Navbar
 ```HTML
 ... <!-- navbar -->